App version: 0.1.0

 • Work a side gig

-To decrease debt, you can tighten your belt and only spend what’s necessary, and then put the extra funds on credit cards or other debts.
+To decrease debt, you can tighten your belt and only spend what’s necessary, and then put the extra funds toward credit cards or other debts.
 If you’ve got a loan with a high monthly payment but a relatively low balance, as just one example, paying it off can lower your DTI.As another strategy, if you could pay off the loan on your current vehicle, you could benefit from the full trade-in value when it’s time to buy another one.
 If this sounds intriguing, here are tips for paying off your car loan — tips you can also use to accelerate the payoff on the cars you buy in the future.

 • The number of loans/credit accounts you have and their types (the “credit mix”)